Go to content

 1. The most common is formation of an Andorran Company with the foreign investment approval first.
 This category is not applicable to those seeking employment from any other existing company, nor are you able to work for another company.

 2. "Professional Liberal" is a "comerç" (sole proprietorship not a limited company) for self-employment in certain professions such as architects, doctors and so on where the qualifications must be approved by the local relevant Institute or Department.
 These institutes will decide whether qualifications can be reciprocal and the qualifications held are applicable to Andorra.
 This route can be more difficult for approval and depends on qualifications and experience.
-There is however NO bond required as the comerç is not a company.
+The non refundable deposit of 50K is also now required for this category.

 Please note that you can start along the lines of company formation, but when it comes to asking for the local trading license and after the residency is approved problems can arise.
 This is because the trading license is issued by the relevant Comú and as is happening more and more the Comú approval requires the recognition of "Professional Liberal" and that then in some cases can be denied resulting in problems and a revamping of the company objectives.
 For some reason this is not picked up on by Government in the foreign investment approval process and really should be!
 We can advise on this during the company formation process.